jialong@columbia:~/site$cat ./work/control-risks.md

 Intern

-What the work was
+What the work actually is

 Risk consulting looks, from the outside, like geopolitics.
 From the inside it is closer to translation.
-A client asks is it safe to keep our second-tier supplier in Xinjiang and what they mean is something like: we need a defensible answer for our audit committee, and we also need to know whether to move.
+A client asks is it safe to keep our second-tier supplier in Xinjiang? and what they mean is something like: we need a defensible answer for our audit committee, and we also need to know whether to move.

 My job was to give them both.
+The defensible answer goes in the deliverable; the move-or-don't-move judgment goes in the call.

 A few of the engagements

-What I took away
+What I took home